bufbuild-ru/docs/docs/bsr/reflection/overview/index.md

 The Buf Reflection API can be found in the public BSR: [buf.build/bufbuild/reflect](https://buf.build/bufbuild/reflect) (sources are in [GitHub](https://github.com/bufbuild/reflect-api)).
 You can see the available generated SDKs for it [here](https://buf.build/bufbuild/reflect/sdks/main).It contains a single RPC service: `buf.reflect.v1beta1.FileDescriptorSetService`.
 This service contains a single endpoint named `GetFileDescriptorSet`, which is for downloading the schema for a particular module (optionally, at a specific version).
 The response is in the form of a [`FileDescriptorSet`](https://github.com/protocolbuffers/protobuf/blob/v21.0/src/google/protobuf/descriptor.proto#L55-L59).
 You can find reference documentation for all the request and response fields [in the BSR](https://buf.build/bufbuild/reflect/docs/main:buf.reflect.v1beta1#buf.reflect.v1beta1.FileDescriptorSetService).

-::: tip NoteFor the general mechanics of how to use APIs exposed by the BSR, see [Invoking the BSR APIs](../../apis/api-access/).
+::: tip For the general mechanics of how to use APIs exposed by the BSR, see [Invoking the BSR APIs](../../apis/api-access/).

 :::